-On the 20th of January, 2021, a Division Bench of the Allahabad High Court granted a protection order two women in a live-in relationship.
-I have previously argued that protection orders are privacy enhancing tools for queer women.
-Live-in relationship related litigation is a unique category of litigation that queer women face in the queer community.
+On the 20th of January, 2021, a Division Bench of the Allahabad High Court granted a protection order to two women in a live-in relationship.
+I have previously argued that protection orders are privacy enhancing tools for queer women and transgender men in live-in relationships.
+Recorded cases show that live-in relationship related litigation is a unique category of litigation that queer women and transgender women face in the queer community.
 In this blog, I will discuss why protection orders can be an important legal instrument for queer women in live-in relationships and then specifically discuss the case at hand and the protection order granted therein.
 Protection orders can be utilized not just by queer couples but more generally by members of the queer community.

 2. PRIVACY ENHANCING EFFECTS OF PROTECTION ORDERS